bsolomon1124/misc/azure/azure_notes.md

 **Azure Functions**: "pure code" without dependence on underlying platform or infrastructure; trigger logic based on an event.

-- Can be either **stateless** (the default) where they behave as if they're restarted every time they respond to an event), or **stateful** (called "Durable Functions") where a context is passed through the function to track prior activity.
+- Can be either **stateless** (the default) where they behave as if they're restarted every time they respond to an event), or **stateful** (called "Durable Functions") where a context is passed through the function to track prior activity

 **Azure Logic Apps**: execute _workflows_ (rather than code) designed to automate business scenarios that start with a trigger.